auchak06/Kaili_Auchampach_Notebook/Motility_Assay_Data.md

 Goal: Compare motility of group A and B *Vibrio fischeri*.
 Use erm-bar deletion to create nonmotile controls (remove flrA gene).

 Summary: No observable difference between group A and B motility.
-ES114 consistently showed high motility while
+ES114 consistently showed high motility values averaging around 16mm while all other groups (both A and B) showed low motility ranging from about 2-4mm on average.

 #### Date: 08/08/2024
 -|Rep1 | Rep2 | Rep3|Rep4|Rep5